List of Inside the Actors Studio episodes

-Inside the Actors Studio is a series on the Bravo cable television channel, hosted by James Lipton from 1994 to 2018, and on Ovation since 2019 with an alternating list of hosts.
+Inside the Actors Studio is a series on the Bravo cable television channel, first hosted by James Lipton from 1994 to 2018, and on Ovation for the show's 23rd and final season in 2019 with an alternating list of hosts.
 It is produced and directed by Jeff Wurtz; the executive producer is James Lipton.
 The program, which premiered in 1994, is distributed internationally by CABLEready and is broadcast in 125 countries around the world reaching 89,000,000 homes.
 It is currently taped at the Michael Schimmel Center for the Arts at Pace University's New York City campus.

 Many of the available episode guides conflict with one another regarding the numbering of episodes and in some cases are internally inconsistent.
 The numbering here is a complete and internally consistent list created from other available episode guides for the show.